Short answer: yes, but with caveats!

 - Florists: brighten peoples’ days with images of floral arrangements, or even do a surprise delivery to some of your valued customers.

 Need more inspiration?
 Check out what other brands are doing and find what works for you.

 RELATED: Content ideas for every industry

 Which marketing channels should I use?

-As working online and staying at home becomes the ‘new normal’, more people will be spending time in front of the screen.
-For that reason alone, these digital marketing channels are a must-have for any small business during lockdown:
+As many Australians return to working online and staying at home (and many others continue to do so having never gone back at all), more people are spending time in front of the screen.
+For that reason, these digital marketing channels are a must-have for any small business during lockdown:

 - Use social media to keep customers informed on business updates, and show support and solidarity — even if your physical store is closed.

 - Keep your website updated, particularly if your opening hours have shifted or your way of going about business has changed.

 - Tap into email newsletters for announcements and promotions, or to provide helpful advice (like our very own Hello Yellow Pages newsletter below).

 What you say matters as much as how you say it.
 Opt for uplifting, inspiring and supportive language, like you’re speaking to a friend.